HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

    other devices, `slingshot-cxi-drivers-install --iommu-group identity` will fail to run and `cxi-ss1` will not load.

-9. Create a `sysctl` file in `/etc/sysctl.d` using the example provided in the "`sysctl` configuration example" section of the _HPE Slingshot Host Software Administration Guide_.
-Copy the example `sysctl` file into the image being created.

-10. Boot the new image when it is ready.
+9. Boot the new image when it is ready.

-11. Apply the post-boot firmware and firmware configuration.
+10. Apply the post-boot firmware and firmware configuration.
 General instructions are in the "Update firmware for HPCM and bare metal" section of the _HPE Slingshot Host Software Administration Guide_.